Saturday, July 21, 2040

 Apart from the strong firewalls that protects the computer on a network, HaloX also protects itself against access by unwanted persons by sensing body scents and scanning the image of a prospective user - regardless of the position of the person.
 In a situation where two or more persons are positioned before - or even behind - the computer, HaloX collects and assesses the body scent of the person(s) typing in the password.
 Hence, the focal point of the scent and image scanners moves on the person attempting to use the computer, no matter where they are positioned.

 Like some other brands of computer, HaloX also has in-built robotic functions.
-Of note is its ability to interact in Nigerian English accent, Pidgin English, Igbo, Ebira, and specifically, the accent of its owner.
+Of note is its ability to interact in Nigerian English accent, Pidgin English, Igbo, Ebira, and specifically, the diction of its owner.

 Also built into the computer is a green box - a space in which all documents on the computer are automatically saved and that can withstand extreme temperatures of -30°C and 175°C. The technology is similar to that of the aircraft black box.